Ignacius: Paleoenvironment and geographic range

 Ignacius occupied a broad geographic range during the early Cenozoic era in North America, ranging from Texas, to the Canadian Arctic.
-During the early Cenozoic, North America experienced multiple climatic changes with the warmest mean annual temperatures (around 16oC, 60oF) occurring during the Paleocene-Eocene Thermal Maximum (PETM) at around 55 Ma.
+During the early Cenozoic, North America experienced multiple climatic changes with the warmest mean annual temperatures (around 16 °C, 60 °F) occurring during the Paleocene-Eocene Thermal Maximum (PETM) at around 55 Ma.
 During the Eocene Climatic Optimum (c.
 53 Ma) there was a correlated diversification of flora creating a complex, warm-temperate to subtropical habitat over much of interior North America.
 The environment of Arctic Canada would have represented a temperate environment with winter temperatures rarely dropping below freezing.
 The late Cretaceous and early Tertiary saw a diversification of angiosperms providing the opportunity for arboreal mammals to utilize the fruit, seed, exudate, and flower resources of these plants.
 The environment of interior North America, extending into the Canadian Arctic, would have provided habitable ecosystems for these arboreal mammals to thrive and diversify.